stockholm with kids

 Best for: All ages

-Most tourists mainly spend their time in the Stockholm area, and rightfully so – especially if you’re visiting Sweden with kids, Stockholm is a great place to be.
-But there’s so much to see in Sweden beyond that.
+Most tourists mainly spend their time in the Stockholm area, and rightfully so – but there’s so much to see in Sweden beyond that.
+Stockholm has lots of amazing day trip options, and many of them would be great with kids.

 Here are some possible day trips from Stockholm to consider making room for in your Sweden itinerary.